 Yes, IF your mixing is reasonably well done.
 Music mastering is the final "polish" or "sheen" on a mix, but it's not a substitute for good mixing.
 That being said, I've worked on many CD's that have had less than stellar mixes that have turned out sounding pretty good after leaving my mastering studio.
 It's not uncommon that I'll master a record that was recorded in something like GarageBand, and even though the recording and mixing where less than ideal, the record comes out sounding fantastic.

 Payments must be made in full before online mastering can begin.
 After payment is made, files can be uploaded through my site or mailed.
 Once the music mastering is complete, WAV files will be sent online via FTP and if approved, those files can be released.
-If needed, a DDP 2.0 disc image can be sent online or physical CD masters can be mailed for an additional fee.
+If needed, a DDP 2.0 disc image can be authored for CD replication.
 Payments can be made with credit card or PayPal account.
 Shipping prices, if applicable, vary by location.

 There are a few things to keep in mind when getting a mix ready to send off for online mastering.
 Here's a list of pointers that will help keep your audio sounding it's best: